 A better option is to use a ride-sharing service, which is basically an independent taxi company.
 Two of the most popular ones in the United States today are Uber and Lyft.
 They are great alternatives to traditional taxis, and can save you a lot of money.
 We’ll show you how.

 What is covered in this article

-Let’s get you on your way to a safer ride home from your office Christmas party – or whatever kind of party you’re having this holiday season!
+Let’s get you on your way to a safer ride home from your office party – or whatever kind of party you’re having this holiday season!

 5 reasons why Uber or Lyft is the best choice for a cheap and safe ride home

 1. You can get picked up and dropped off virtually wherever you want.